cuongkta/login_logout_elixir/README.md

 To start your new Phoenix application:

-1. Install dependencies with `mix deps.get`
+1. Install dependencies with `mix do deps.get, compile` `
 2. Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit `localhost:4000` from your browser.